aedrax/osos/README.md

 4. Document any errors you receive.

 That said, let's make something cool.
-You can find the textbook, Little OS Book, here: http://littleosbook.github.io/.
+You can find the textbook, Little OS Book, here: **http://littleosbook.github.io/**.
 Try to complete sections in their entirety, so we don't get confused about where we left off.
+If you are familiar with Git, you should also make pull requests for changes you make.
+Our repository is at **sejr.github.io/OpenSooose**

 ## 29 January